Visiting Melbourne with kids? Pack your most stylish duds, preferably in black and explore the fashion, sports and cultural capital of Australia.

 Uniquely Melbourne are the tram cars that run across the city, criss crossing the CBD grid and extending out to the inner suburbs.
 They rattle and ding and and a great travel experience for the kids.
 Be sure to pick a old school tram car for a more authentic feel.
 As trams are a means of commuter transport, travel outside of peak times for a better experience.

 The City Circle tram has always been free and a great way to travel the city, running clockwise or counter clockwise around the CBD.
 It passes Melbourne landmarks including Federation Square, City Museum, Parliament House, State Library, Etihad Stadium, Docklands and Melbourne Aquarium.
 See City Circle tram route here.
+Don’t miss out on this easy and very Melbourne thing to do with family.

-Myki Card for visiting families
+Myki Card for families visiting Melbourne

 Quite a recent addition to tram travel is the Myki card, similar to the Hong Kong’s Octopus card or London’s Oyster Card.
 It’s a smart card that grants access across all of Melbourne’s public transport.